Schwab Charles (SCHW) Loans - Loss Allowance (2016)

 - Schwab Charles' Loans - Loss Allowance fell 1612.9% to $26.0 million in Q4 2016 from the same period last year, while for Dec 2016 it was $26.0 million, marking a year-over-year decrease of 1612.9%.
 This contributed to the annual value of $26.0 million for FY2016, which is 1612.9% down from last year.

-- As of Q4 2016, Schwab Charles' Loans - Loss Allowance stood at $26.0 million, which was down 1612.9% from $26.0 million recorded in Q3 2016.
+- Schwab Charles' Loans - Loss Allowance amounted to $26.0 million in Q4 2016, which was down 1612.9% from $26.0 million recorded in Q3 2016.

 - In the past 5 years, Schwab Charles' Loans - Loss Allowance registered a high of $59.0 million during Q1 2013, and its lowest value of $26.0 million during Q3 2016.

-- As far as peak fluctuations go, Schwab Charles' Loans - Loss Allowance surged by 1800.0% in 2013, and later plummeted by 2807.02% in 2014.
+- Per our database at Business Quant, Schwab Charles' Loans - Loss Allowance skyrocketed by 1800.0% in 2013 and then crashed by 2807.02% in 2014.

-- Quarter analysis of 5 years shows Schwab Charles' Loans - Loss Allowance stood at $56.0 million in 2012, then fell by 14.29% to $48.0 million in 2013, then dropped by 12.5% to $42.0 million in 2014, then decreased by 26.19% to $31.0 million in 2015, then dropped by 16.13% to $26.0 million in 2016.
+- Quarter analysis of 5 years shows Schwab Charles' Loans - Loss Allowance stood at $56.0 million in 2012, then decreased by 14.29% to $48.0 million in 2013, then fell by 12.5% to $42.0 million in 2014, then dropped by 26.19% to $31.0 million in 2015, then fell by 16.13% to $26.0 million in 2016.

 - Its last three reported values are $26.0 million in Q4 2016, $26.0 million for Q3 2016, and $31.0 million during Q2 2016.